What Igbo Ancestors Were Trying to Teach Us With the Ikenga Totems

 If the external conditions are wrong, no amount of internal motivation will save the outcome.

-This is not spiritual pessimism, it is spiritual realism.
+This is simply spiritual realism.

 What Igbo Ancestors Were Really Saying